Wasiq-Ali/quiz_app/README.md

-# Quiz App - A Fun and Interactive Quiz Experience
+# Quiz App - A Fun and Interactive Quiz Experience.
 Welcome to the Quiz App repository!
 This project features a dynamic with LocalStorage and engaging quiz application built with vanilla JavaScript, HTML, and CSS.
 Whether you're looking to test your knowledge or add a quiz feature to your website, this app provides a clean and user-friendly interface.

 # 🛠️ Features